July 18, 2024 tips for caring for an orchid indoors

 4. :Steps to Repot:

-– Remove the orchid from its current pot and gently shake off old medium.
+– Remove the orchid from its current pot and shake off the old medium.

-– Trim any dead or rotting roots with sterilized scissors.
+– Trim any dead or rotting roots with scissors (make sure you sterilize them first).

-– Place the orchid in the new pot and fill around it with fresh medium.
+– Put the orchid in the new pot and fill around it with fresh medium.

 – Water lightly after repotting.